Composable, testable, declarative guardrails. Block prompt injections, redact PII, enforce topics, and validate outputs.

 Features

-Six-tier defense: regex patterns (from Arcanum taxonomy), bundled StackOne Defender ONNX model (F1 ~0.97, ~8ms, no download), optional DeBERTa v3, remote ML classifier (Sentinel-v2 via HTTP), Azure Prompt Shields (jailbreaks + indirect injection), and LLM-as-judge with structured threat classification.
+Six tiers: regex patterns (from Arcanum taxonomy), bundled StackOne Defender multi-head ONNX model (minilm-multihead-v5, calibrated dual-head, ~8ms, no download), optional DeBERTa v3 classifiers including PIGuard (strong on indirect / code-style injection), remote ML classifier (Sentinel-v2 via HTTP), Azure Prompt Shields (jailbreaks + indirect injection), and LLM-as-judge with structured threat classification.

 Keep conversations on-topic with LLM semantic classification.
 Understands intent and conversation context - not just keywords.
 Conversation history is automatically included so follow-up messages are evaluated correctly.